zainabyahya/JS-Pokemon_API_Project/README.md

 ## Getting Started

-To get started, **fork** this repository and start coding, good luck!
+1. Begin by having one team member **fork** this repository.
+2. Invite other team members to collaborate by adding them to your forked repository.
+3. Familiarize yourselves with the [PokeAPI](https://pokeapi.co/) documentation and start coding!

+Best of luck on your coding journey!